Admissions

 Your Next Steps

-• Step 1: Express Interest
+Step 1: Express Interest

 Fill out our interest form below.
 A member of our admissions team will contact you to answer your questions and provide more info.

-• Step 3: Apply to Enroll
+Step 3: Apply to Enroll

 Our application process is completed online.
 After your application is complete, a member of our admissions team will meet one-on-one with you and your student.
-Open enrollment is available now.

 The Cost of a Chesterton Education

-Uniforms: $200-300
+Uniforms: $200-300 -

-• We plan on offering some financial aid through scholarships and tuition assistance to families who apply and qualify for aid.
-Chesterton Academy utilizes the services an application process to help us allocate fairly our limited aid dollars.
-The student application process and application for financial assistance must be completed by mid-May as well as all past-due bills paid before being considered for tuition assistance.
+Financial aid is awarded to families who apply and qualify for aid.
+Chesterton Academy utilizes the services of an application process to help us allocate our limited aid dollars fairly.

 The Board of Directors meets in the Spring to decide the amount to allocate for tuition assistance.
 When a decision is reached, an update letter will be sent to families who have applied and enrolled.

-• Chesterton Academy of St. Andrew admits students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Chesterton Academy of St. Andrew admits students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.

 Connect with our admissions team.